 Yesterday, I discovered a new website called Eliademy and it is one of the simplest tools I have ever seen for creating a Virtual Learning Environment and not only that, it is free, has no adverts and "will always be free".
 After an afternoon giving a session on using Frog ( my school's new VLE), I was impressed at how simple it was to start creating learning materials on Eliademy.
-It does not have the range of functionality as Frog, it doesn't come close, but it is an amazing tool if you want to create an online course quickly and simply.
+It does not have the range of functionality as Frog, it doesn't come close, but it is an amazing tool if you want to create an online course for buying a dissertation.

 Eliademy have 3 bold claims on their website: smart and friendly interface, fast and easy to use and that it increases productivity.When you visit the Eliademy website, it is certainly smart, to the point and very welcoming.
 The designers have considered what most creators of educational software forget; teachers are busy people and if they have to spend time learning how to use software tools rather than actually planning and creating resources, most will not bother.
 Clicking on Sign-up gives the option of either signing in using Facebook (a huge time saver!) or completing 4 fields.

 Eliademy claim that you will own your own classroom in 3 steps and it really is that simple, you just sign in, create a course and then add resources.
 It's simplistic layout is so free of distractions that it really does encourage you to increase productivity.